-A home media server is an excellent way to free up storage and have all those media files in one place.
+A home media server is an excellent way to free up storage capacity and have all those media files in one place.
 Instead of keeping your entire household’s files scattered across different devices, setting up a home server lets you save that data in one centralized location.
 Since the server is connected to your home network, anyone in your family can access and play the media in real time from their own devices.
 This also makes file sharing between family members easier.

 Playing media does take up a significant amount of your computer’s processing power.
 So, let’s say you want to do some work on your laptop and play a movie in the background.
 In this case, a home server can take care of playing the film so you can smoothly multitask without the risk of your personal computer crashing.

 Backing up all your data is essential.
 One click on a malicious link or simply a clumsy move with a cup of coffee next to your laptop, and all that precious information is gone.